Alabama Business Confidence Index

 | 0 to 19 | 20 to 99 | 100+ | |

-The Center for Business and Economic Research would like to thank the 154 Alabama business executives who completed the first quarter 2026 ABCI survey.
-This is the 97th consecutive quarter this report has been recorded, and it would not have been possible without your participation.
+The Center for Business and Economic Research would like to thank the 125 Alabama business executives who completed the second quarter 2026 ABCI survey.
+This is the 98th consecutive quarter this report has been recorded, and it would not have been possible without your participation.

-Be sure to log in during the March 1–15 survey window to record your opinions about economic prospects and industry performance looking ahead to the second quarter of 2026.
+Be sure to log in during the June 1–15 survey window to record your opinions about economic prospects and industry performance looking ahead to the third quarter of 2026.

 Analysis provided by Susannah Robichaux, Socioeconomic Analyst, Center for Business and Economic Research, Culverhouse College of Business, The University of Alabama.